Alitcher/Alitcher/README.md

 # English EN
-## About Me
+## About Me: I am...
-- 👋 Moro!
+- 👋 Greetings!
 - 👩‍💻 I'm Alicia - aka Alitcher/ Alice from Alitch Studio.
 - 🎮 I'm a self-taught Unity3D developer && C# Developer.
 It is now my job!
+- 🌱 I'm learning advanced C#, Data Structure & Algorithm myself since 2019.
 - 👄 I'm a bilingual speaker of 🇹🇭/🇬🇧	.
 I'm learning to speak 🇫🇮 / 🇪🇪 / 🇪🇸

-## Interests
+## Interests: I am interested in...
 - 👀 I'm interested in working in multicultural and multinational companies.
-- 🌱 I'm learning advanced C#, Data Structure & Algorithm myself since 2019.

 ## Hobbies
 - 🪅🎮 I love to play and make casual and colorful games such as 🧸 escape rooms, 🧩 puzzles, sorting and merging objects.